 Histopathologic observations: Microscopic examination revealed a number of changes, a number of which appear to be treatment related.
 The mesenteric lymph nodes of most males and several females of the ARA high dose group and the ARA/DHA high dose group contained focal aggregates of oil droplets.
 Oil droplets were also present in the tips of the villi of the small intestine of many animals of the ARA and ARA/DHA high dose groups.
 This histopathological change was not present in any animal of the other groups, except for one male in the corn oil control group.
 In addition, lipogranulomas were observed in the mesenteric lymph nodes in a number of rats in these groups.
-These changes were not present in any animals of the small intestine of several rats in all groups including the corn oil controls, but not in the rodent diet control group.
+These changes were not present in any animals of any of the other groups.
+Oil droplets were also observed in the Peyer's patches of the small intestine of several rats in all groups including the corn oil controls, but not in the rodent diet control group.
 The incidence did not differ significantly between the test groups and the corn oil control group therefore this finding does not appear to be treatment related.